dimaportenko/react-native-shadow-view/README.md

 # react-native-shadow-view

-React Native library with Android native view which supports same shadows styles as iOS
+React Native library with Android native view which supports same shadows styles as iOS.
+Based on the https://github.com/L-Briand/ShadowLayout solution for Android.

 ## Installation